Questions & Answers

 - ECHA has tested the compatibility of the IUCLID Cloud services with some of the main internet browsers.
 Using the latest version of Chrome, Firefox and Internet Explorer guarantees the best user experience.

-- How does the backup/restore functionality in IUCLID Cloud for SME service work?
+- How does the backup/restore functionality in IUCLID Cloud service work?

 IUCLID data is backed up once a day.
 Whenever an instance becomes idle, a backup is scheduled to secure the IUCLID data for that instance.
 In this case, the next programmed backup happens 24 hours afterwards.
 In practice this means that if you save your data several times during the day, ECHA Cloud Service can only restore the data that was backed-up after the last session that went idle or the last daily programmed backup.
 This behaviour is similar to the services that IT departments offer in most organisations.